cbirajdar/messaging-providers-benchmark/README.md

    - ```kafka-server-start /usr/local/etc/kafka/server.properties```

 ###Docker
-Installation details for Docker (MacOS) - https://docs.docker.com/engine/installation/mac/
+Installation details for Docker- https://docs.docker.com/engine/installation/

 <i>Please refer to the documentation on how to build, run, stop, remove containers and images.</i>